social-protocols/quality-news/README.md

                  ≈ upvoteRate * sum{for each timeInterval} expectedUpvotes[rank[timeInterval], timeInterval]
                  ≈ upvoteRate * totalExpectedUpvotes

-This means we can estimate the true upvote rate simply by dividing the story's total upvotes by its total expected upvotes:
+This means we can estimate `upvoteRate` simply by dividing the story's total upvotes by its total expected upvotes:

     upvoteRate ≈ totalUpvotes / totalExpectedUpvotes